sithis993/PlugSy/README.rst

-PlugSy is a cross-platform hreaded plugin framework and SDK for Python.
+PlugSy is a cross-platform threaded plugin framework and SDK for Python.
 With PlugSy, each plugin runs in a separate thread and has a handle to the global PlugSy plugin management object, allowing plugins to communicate and interact with each other.
 Whilst there are numerous existing Python Plugin frameworks, it's this built-in support for threading that makes PlugSy slightly different.